tonytw1/nominatim-ac/README.md

 ### Motivation

-Allowing users to tag content with just a latitude/longitude point loses alot of the context.
+Allowing users to tag content with just a latitude/longitude point loses a lot of the context.
 Was the user referring to a country, a city or a specific building when they applied the tag?

 Can OSM data be used to provide a user friendly auto complete place name service which preserves context by assigning a repeatable location id to each result?

 ### Background

 Many existing location lookup services resolve to a point location only.
 The Google Maps geocoding service does provide some context information, but lacks ids which can be advertised and referred back to at a later date (update - no longer true).